FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `retries` the number of times the task will be retried if it fails.

 `notify_on_success` sends a message to the top level defined `slack_channel` if this task succeeds.

+`timeout` sets the timeout for task.
+If a command does not finish within this timeframe the task will fail.

 Examples
 ```yaml